 By vertically shifting the ePRC to mimic frequency mismatch between the forcing input and the intrinsic network period, we can explore entrainment properties~\cite{forger_biological_2017}.
-A downward shift (lower forcing frequency) introduces a new stable equilibrium near \(t_p \approx 0\), removes the in-phase equilibrium, and enlarges the attraction basin of the leftmost equilibrium.
+A downward shift (lower forcing frequency) introduces a new stable equilibrium near \(t_p \approx 0\), removes the in-phase equilibrium, and enlarges the basin of attraction for the leftmost equilibrium.
 Conversely, an upward shift (higher forcing frequency) leaves the rightmost equilibrium as the only stable point.
 This indicates that inhibitory network oscillations entrain in-phase and robustly when the forcing frequency exceeds the intrinsic network frequency.
-The effective frequency mismatch is limited by the peak amplitude (near \(t_p \approx 7\)), since excessive mismatch, and thereby a large vertical shift, can eliminate all zero crossings.\\
+The effective frequency mismatch is limited by the peak amplitude (near \(t_p \approx 7\)), since excessive mismatch, and thereby a large vertical shift, can make all zero crossings vanish.\\

-As mentioned in Section~\ref{sec:PRC:ePRC}, the computation of the ePRC starting from rest assumes a sufficiently long network oscillation period to avoid nonlinear after-spike effects.
 In Figure~\ref{fig:prc:entrainment}, a ring of four inhibitory nodes with an intrinsic period \(T_{N}=51.2\) is driven by excitatory inputs at both higher and lower frequencies.
-As expected, the network remains phase-locked to the forcing when its period is shortened: the ePRC predicts a stable equilibrium at \(\Delta T = -1.5\), corresponding to a lag of \(t_p \approx 8.8\).
-Conversely, when the forcing period is increased, phase-locking is lost.
+As expected, the network remains phase-locked to the forcing: the ePRC predicts a lag of \(t_p \approx 8.8\) for a period mismatch of \(\Delta T = -1.5\), while the simulation yields a lag of \(t_p = 8.1\).
+The same analysis holds for other types of perturbations, nominal inputs and period mismatches.

-An analogous result holds for inhibitory perturbations, which produce a mirrored ePRC: entrainment remains stable for lower forcing frequencies, while higher frequencies disrupt synchronization.
-The same analysis can be repeated for excitatory nodes, leading to a similar set of conclusions based on the qualitative shape of their ePRCs.

-Overall, these results indicate that inhibitory neurons entrain robustly to periodic inhibitory inputs at lower or matching frequencies (out of phase) and to excitatory inputs at higher frequencies (in phase).
-Excitatory neurons can similarly entrain either in or out of phase depending on the forcing frequency, offering practical insights for interaction-based controller design.
-Within the excitable framework, understanding sensory interactions at the network level thus reduces to analyzing the response properties of individual nodes.
-Such an approach offers practical guidance for the design of phase-based controllers.
+Overall, these results indicate that rebound spiking neurons entrain robustly to inhibitory perturbations at lower or matching frequencies (out of phase) and to excitatory perturbations at higher frequencies (in phase).
+Although not shown in this paper, excitatory neurons have similar entrainment properties.
+This novel approach could offer practical guidance for the design of the interaction properties of phase-based controllers.